Jareechang/sqs-trigger-lambda-nodejs/README.md

 ## SQS Trigger Lambda demo on Node.js

-Create a Lambda function zipped and stored in S3 to interact with SQS.
+Demonstration of IAM roles between AWS resources instance to sqs / lambda.

+The infrastructure creates a instance which allows for single-user (ip based) via TLS access (or ssh).
+In addition, it provides a role attached to send messages to sqs.

 Quick demo few AWS services and concepts:

 - AWS IAM roles (Dev, Instance and Lambda roles)
+- EC2 Instance, Security Groups
-- Ingest messaging sent to SQS using Lambda
+- Ingest messages sent to SQS using Lambda (Via event trigger)
 - Lambda CW logs setup
 - Lambda S3 store
 - Terraform